 Research in the area of stress, early experiences, and development (SEED) is becoming increasingly interdisciplinary, integrating psychology, pediatrics, public health, biology, sociology, technology, and other disciplines.
 This trend is particularly exciting, as it broadens the research questions and types of problems researchers will be able to solve.
 For example, cardiovascular disease (CVD) is the number one cause of death for men and women (Heron, 2018), and child obesity rates in both developed and developing countries are alarmingly high (World Health Organization, 2018).
 Meanwhile, global malnutrition remains a problem, with around 155 million children experiencing growth stunting, which has major implications for brain development and health (World Health Organization, 2018).
 Yet, these fields have traditionally been the focus of medical and public health researchers and not psychologists and sociologists.
-Yet, behavioral and psychosocial risk factors are key determinants of cardiovascular risk (Cappuccio, Cooper, D'Elia, Strazzullo, & Miller, 2011; Halonen et al., 2015; Low, Matthews, Kuller, & Edmundowicz, 2011; McDade, Hawkley, & Cacioppo, 2006; Warren et al., 2010).
+Yet, behavioral and psychosocial risk factors are key determinants of cardiovascular risk (Cappuccio et al., 2011; Halonen et al., 2015; Low et al., 2011; McDade et al., 2006; Warren et al., 2010).
 Now, social scientists are more likely to pursue questions about how psychosocial stress and other socioemotional and behavioral factors contribute to CVD.
-In addition, transdisciplinary work on cardiovascular risk has benefited through theories from or informed by the social sciences, such as the Developmental Origins of Health and Disease theory (Gluckman & Hanson, 2006), the allostatic load model (McEwen, 1998), and biological sensitivity to context theory (Boyce & Ellis, 2005), among others.
-In addition, methodological tools such as careful measurement of psychosocial stress (Stress Measurement Network, 2020), mental health constructs (Van der Kooy et al., 2007), and cognitive (O'Donovan, Slavich, Epel, & Neylan, 2013) and emotional processes (Lovallo & Gerin, 2003) have been highly important for better understanding the psychosocial precursors of CVD.
+In addition, transdisciplinary work on cardiovascular risk has benefited from theories from or informed by the social sciences, such as the Developmental Origins of Health and Disease theory (Gluckman & Hanson, 2006), the allostatic load model (McEwen, 1998), and biological sensitivity to context theory (Boyce & Ellis, 2005), among others.
+In addition, methodological tools such as careful measurement of psychosocial stress (Stress Measurement Network, 2020), mental health constructs (Van der Kooy et al., 2007), and cognitive (O'Donovan et al., 2013) and emotional processes (Lovallo & Gerin, 2003) have been highly important for better understanding psychosocial precursors of CVD.
 Increasingly transdisciplinary research means that tools used in other fields can be used to examine questions usually in the domain of social scientists.
 For example, anthropometrics (measurement of the body) and measures of cardiovascular health are being integrated into SEED research on normal and abnormal development.